What to expect

 Please note: The captain reserves the right to make itinerary changes if required due to changes in weather or other conditions.

 Launched in June 2011, the elegant Princeza Diana is a three-masted motor yacht of the deluxe category.
-131 feet long and 28 feet wide, her beautiful lines ensure she turns heads wherever she goes and her sumptuous cabins and public areas do not disappoint once you step aboard.
+40m long and 8.5m wide, her beautiful lines ensure she turns heads wherever she goes.
+Her sumptuous cabins and public areas do not disappoint once you step aboard.
 There are 16 air-conditioned guest cabins, accommodating between 2 and 4 people.
 All have private shower and wc plus hairdryer.
 The saloon is a comfortable, relaxing place to sit and enjoy a drink with large windows to enjoy the scenery.
-Outside there is a covered seating area, a large comfortable sun deck and a bathing platform for easy access in to the sea.
+Outside there is a covered seating area, a large comfortable sun deck plus a hot tub with panoramic views on the top deck.
+The bathing platform gives easy access to the sea for swimming.
 The on-board cook prepares all the meals using fresh, locally sourced produce and the food is tasty and plentiful.
 The Princeza Diana is well suited for e-bikes, with space to store the power sockets and battery stations.

 Dates & Prices

-- 7 nights accommodation aboard the deluxe class Princeza Diana or Melody
+- 7 nights accommodation aboard the deluxe class Princeza Diana or First Class Melody

 - Board basis: 4 x full board and 3 x half board